Air Fryer Garlic Butter Hasselback Potatoes –This was one of my first air fryer recipes; I loved it and was excited to make these potatoes.

 What Potatoes Make the Best Hasselback Potatoes?

-If you are looking for an alternative, you can make Mini Air Fryer Hasselback Potatoes using mini potatoes.
+You can make Mini Air Fryer Hasselback Potatoes using mini potatoes if you want an alternative.
 The same technique will work.

 For Thanksgiving, I love making Air Fryer Haseelbakc Sweet Potatoes.
 They are amazing.
 Fill the crevices with butter and brown sugar.
 Amazing!